New Zealand Media and Entertainment: Regional newspapers

+In March 2024, NZME acquired SunMedia and its assets including the SunLive website, the Weekend Sun, Coast & Country News and New Farm Dairies publications.
+That same month, the company acquired full ownership of the Gisborne Herald and its website.

 Joint publications

 NZME co-owns the Chinese New Zealand Herald.
 In 2019, it was reported that the website and content of the Chinese New Zealand Herald is under the operational and editorial control of the state-run China News Service, controlled by Chinese Communist Party's United Front Work Department and subject to state censorship and government propaganda.

+In late June 2023, NZME partnered with Australian media company Are Media to launch an online digital exclusive version of the New Zealand Listener.
+The website is hosted on The New Zealand Herald's website.

 Radio

 NZME Radio began as The Radio Network in 1996 when the commercial radio activities of Radio New Zealand were divested by the fourth National government as part of the Ruthanasia free market economic policies of that government.
 Radio New Zealand Commercial, which included talk networks Newstalk ZB and Radio Sport and music networks Classic Hits and ZM, became privately owned and was renamed The Radio Network.
 In 2014, it became part of NZME and was rebranded again as NZME Radio.

 The majority of the programming on stations is networked from the main studios on Graham Street in Auckland Central.
 However, Newstalk ZB run local programmes in Wellington, Nelson, Christchurch and Dunedin.
 The Hits run local breakfast and morning programmes.
 Auckland station Mix 98.2 was relaunched in 2014, based on stations previously known as Radio i, Easy Listening i, Viva and Easy Mix, later being rebranded in 2020 as Gold.
 Privately owned Gore station Hokonui Gold is operated by NZME under a long-term lease contract.